Save the date for the WTC 2026

 8th WORLD TRIBOLOGY CONGRESS

-It is our pleasure to announce that the 8th World Tribology Congress will be held in Windsor Convention Center, Rio de Janeiro, Brasil in 2026.
+It is our pleasure to announce that the 8th World Tribology Congress will be held in Windsor Convention & Expo Centre, Rio de Janeiro, Brasil in 2026.

 News

-Dr. Bo Persson awarded Tribology Gold Medal 2022
+Dr. Ali Erdemir awarded the prestigious 2024 Tribology Gold Medal

 Tribology conferences and Meetings